red-stone-network/clockwork/README.md

 <h6 align="center">
   Clockwork is made to work on Chrome, and usually supports Firefox.
 No other browser is supported.
-  <br>Clockwork should not be used with extensions that edit the look of websites, such as Dark Reader.
+  <br>Clockwork should not be used with extensions that edit the look of websites, such as Dark Reader.<br>
+  Note that Clockwork is being revamped right now, and info will change as soon as we switch to v2 being the main version.
 </h6>

 <!-- ABOUT SECTION -->